sfinktah/comfy-ovum/js/common/TwinNodeMethodUsage.md

 This table shows the distribution of methods across the three contexts:

-- **SetTwinNodes unique methods (14)**: Methods specifically for managing Set functionality like `updateTitle`, `validateWidgetName`, `ensureSlotCount`, `applyDuplicateNumbering`, etc.
+- **SetTwinNodes unique methods (7)**: Methods specifically for managing Set functionality like `updateTitle`, `applyDuplicateNumbering`, `_drawVirtualLinks`, etc.

-- **GetTwinNodes unique methods (15)**: Methods specifically for managing Get functionality like `getCombinedConstantNames`, `ensureGetterWidgetCount`, `onRename`, `setName`, `setTypes`, `validateLinks`, etc.
+- **GetTwinNodes unique methods (10)**: Methods specifically for managing Get functionality like `getCombinedConstantNames`, `goToSetter`, `onRename`, `setName`, `setTypes`, etc.

 - **ComfyNode-only methods (90+)**: Most of the inherited functionality from the base LGraphNode/ComfyNode classes that both SetTwinNodes and GetTwinNodes use but don't override.

 - **Common overridden methods (7)**: Both classes override `constructor`, `clone`, `onAdded`, `onConnectionsChange`, `onDrawForeground`, `getExtraMenuOptions`, and `getPreviousName`.

+**Refactored to shared helpers (8)**: Functions like `ensureSlotCount`, `ensureOutputCount`, `validateWidgetName`, `validateLinks`, `getPreviousName`, `getPreferredSlotLabel`, `ensureGetterWidgetCount`, and `normalizeGetterWidgetLabels` have been moved to `twinnodeHelpers.js` to reduce code duplication.

 The table demonstrates that while both classes share the same inheritance structure, they implement distinct specialized functionality for their respective roles in the twin node system.
+Common functionality has been refactored into shared helper functions to improve maintainability.